OctopusDeploy/blog/blog/2021-06/asp-net-iis-on-prem-to-azure-app-service/index.md

 ## Migrating to Octopus Cloud (optional)

-With teams shifting from shifting away from on-prem virtual machines, one common patter is they also move their CI/CD platform from on-prem tooling to the cloud.
-For example: companies might change from using [TeamCity](https://www.jetbrains.com/teamcity/) and Octopus on-prem to [TeamCity Cloud](https://www.jetbrains.com/teamcity/cloud/) and [Octopus Cloud](https://octopus.com/cloud).
+With teams shifting from shifting away from on-prem virtual machines, one common pattern is to move their CI/CD platform to the cloud.
+For example, companies might go from using [TeamCity](https://www.jetbrains.com/teamcity/) and Octopus on-prem to [TeamCity Cloud](https://www.jetbrains.com/teamcity/cloud/) and [Octopus Cloud](https://octopus.com/cloud).

 I'll briefly outline how to accomplish this with Octopus Deploy.
 We recently launched [Project export and import support](https://octopus.com/blog/exporting-projects) to make it easy to move projects from one Octopus instance to another.
 This is self-service meaning that individual developers can do this themselves without the need for system administrators to help.
 That said, it's often good to involve the operations team to keep them in the loop.